MKY01/KPMG-Virtual-Internship/README-quickstart.md

-*Instructions: *

 # Project Title
-An overview and description of what the project is about.
+An overview and description of what this project is about.
-This is part of the project: [Placeholder](https://github.com/MKY01?tab=projects).
+This repository is part of the project: [Placeholder](https://github.com/MKY01?tab=projects).

 ## Project Description
-The main goals of this project are... for the needs of
+The main goals of this project are... for the needs of...

 - Web app developers
 - Data exploration/descriptive analytics